apdekock/apdekock.github.io/_posts/2015-08-12-windows_service_hosting_jar.markdown

     * _**sc start testJavaWindowsService**_

 # Test
-  * Start the .NET Console Application and retest much like the previous _**Test**_ section but this time - testing that the Java API is correctly being consumed when running the Spring web service wrapper as a Windows Service.
+  * Start the .NET Console Application and retest, much like the previous _**Test**_ section, but this time - testing that the Java API is correctly consumed when running the Spring web service (Java API wrapper) as a Windows Service.
     * Monitoring the hosted process **([JavaProcess])** passes along the messages, previously logged to the console, to the Windows Service that then employs [NLog](http://nlog-project.org/).
-      * I used BareTail to monitor the log files produced by [NLog](http://nlog-project.org/) (the location & name of the log file is specified in the _NLog.config_ file: _${basedir}/logs/${shortdate}.log_).
+      * I used BareTail to monitor the log files produced by [NLog](http://nlog-project.org/).
+The location & name of the log file is specified in the _NLog.config_ file: _${basedir}/logs/${shortdate}.log_.

 ![BareTail]({{ site.url }}/assets/java_net_post/baretail.PNG "BareTail [NLog](http://nlog-project.org/)")